Duxah/FreePCB-2/paste_mask_check.md

+### Paste mask check for pins.

 Ifobox has a column that shows the state of the paste mask for each pin of parts.
 Go to the PIN tab, then right-click on the pin list field and enter the settings menu.
 Here, in the settings window, select the 'Pin Paste mask check' option.
-Close the settings window, and now the 'Paste' column is displayed in our main info box.
+Close the settings window, and now the 'Paste' column is displayed in our main infobox.
 In the cells of this column you can find the following words:

 1) On
 2) Off